wuzhengy/TAU/Republish.md

     * `msgRequest` channel, the msg hash on demand
     * `txTip` pool channel, it the highest tx fee transaction.
 ## The request life cycle:
-* When nodes A want to request a history data, A will put the hash into mutable data item and publish the mutable data and DHT get the immutable item after a timeout constant.
+* When nodes A want to request a history data, A will put the hash into mutable data item and publish the mutable data.
 * When other peer B read a mutable item from request channel, if B has such hash immutable content locally, the B will re-publish the immutable content; if not, B will put public-key of requesting node into own request mutable date item referral, the hash link part is nil. <br><br>